aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/shapecollection/_index.md

 ```

 Creates a new empty group shape and adds it to the end of the shape collection.
-The group\\u2019s frame will automatically adjust to fit any shapes added to it.
+The group's frame will automatically adjust to fit any shapes added to it.

 --------------------